aastha0507/Zoom-clone/plan.md

 # plan of action

-- Intialize nodejs project
+- Intialize nodejs project DONE
-- Intialize our first view
+- Intialize our first view DONE
-- add the ability to view our own vid
+- add the ability to view our own vid DONE
-- create a room id
+- create a room id  DONE
 - Add the ability to allow others to stream their video
 - Add styling
 - Add the ability to create messages